College of Liberal Arts & Social Sciences > Academics > Modern Languages > Undergraduate > Chinese Studies (BA) > Combined Degree Program

 The program requires 48-quarter hour credits of coursework.
 This coursework consists of:

-The required courses (MOL 401, MOL 402, MOL 403, and MOL 496) are each worth 4-quarter hour credits.
+The required courses (MOL 401, MOL 402, and MOL 496) are each worth 4-quarter hour credits.
 Elective courses may vary in credit.
 Because each student pursues a highly customized selection of coursework, it may include independent study, practicum, study abroad, or transfer credits that allow students to complete in any term additional credits toward satisfaction of degree requirements.
-Depending on their individual interests, students may (with approval of their advisor) also take as electives courses taught in English by other DePaul units, provided that the students satisfy any relevant prerequisites for those courses.
+Depending on individual interests, a student may (with approval of their advisor) also take as electives courses taught in English by other DePaul units, provided that the students satisfy any relevant prerequisites for those courses.

 Content displayed from this DePaul University catalog page.